 I’ve been debating creating a blog about my experience with infertility for a while now.
 I will try to keep this first post short and sweet because tomorrow afternoon I have an appointment with my fertility specialist and I need a full-nights sleep, hopefully.
 But knowing me and my crazy schedule it’s not too surprising I’m awake at this hour.
 I’ve got a lot on my mind, baby on the brain so to speak.

 I feel like I am teeming with so much to say.
 In a nutshell, I’ve been married for about two years now…aaaaannd I just realized after saying that I totally forgot it is our two year anniversary tomorrow.
-Considering how completely consumed I’ve been lately with infertility and medical bills it’s not to hard to see why I forgot.
+Considering how completely consumed I’ve been lately with infertility and medical bills it’s not too hard to see why I forgot.
 For some reason I thought I had already passed that two year mark.
 Maybe I’ll keep quiet and see if hubby remembers!
 A few years back he totally forgot my birthday, I just found it funny.
 He felt compelled to run out and get a cake and card at 10pm when he realized it.
 I just laughed and said don’t worry about it but he was already out the door before I could finish my sentence.
-I still smiling thinking about that.
+I still smile thinking about that.

 Okay so I’ll probably give a more detailed timeline later on but here is the short version: